-This home page is about the class I teach at College of Marin.
-For information on living with chronic medical conditions, explore the above buttons.
+This home page is about the Charismatic Mindfulness class I teach at College of Marin.
+Beginners can start at any of the five times per year that the seven-week class is offered at College of Marin.
+For information on living with chronic medical conditions, explore the rest of my website with above buttons.

-The goal of mindfulness practice is to live a vibrant life.
-The human condition means our attention continually drifts off from the present-moment activity, thereby distracting us from the vibrant life that results from being totally present with the activity of the moment, from moment-to-moment.
+The goal of any type of mindfulness practice is to live a vibrant life.
+Being human, our attention continually drifts off from the present-moment activity, thereby distracting us from the vibrant life that can result from being totally present with whatever activity we are engaged in and our experience of it from moment-to-moment.

 The reason Little Idea Form is such a profound and dynamic, body-centered, mindfulness practice is due to its perfect combination of slow movement with stillness.

 Little Idea Form has the perfect mix of physical movement with mental effort, making it an extraordinarily exceptional practice for the cultivation of mind-body integration.

 Internal Activation: What makes this practice internal rather than external is that, while practicing Little Idea Form and sticking hands partner practices, you are learning to move internally, even when externally, nothing appears to be moving.

 Gradually, over time, you will begin to experience internal self-healing.
 At first, it is necessary to imagine the internal processes in order to begin to cultivate them while practicing the Little Idea Form, internal activation, and sticking hands.
 Eventually, mental imagery falls away as you begin to feel more.
 We normally think of intention as a mental thing; in this practice, intention is physical in that as you set intentions, you begin to feel a cause and effect relationship between intention and physiological changes.